Mecum Indy Spring 2018

 1967 L88 Corvette Sale

-It is impossible to talk about the great muscle cars of the ‘60s without mentioning the top tier L88 Corvette.
-Between 1967 to 1969, only 216 of these race-ready Vettes were built.
-Vastly underrated at 450 HP for insurance purposes, actual output was well over 600 HP.
-Highly prized, L88s are often centerpieces of many classic car collections.
-It’s rare when an L88 comes up for sale, especially a 1967 model, since in the first year of production only 20 were built.
-In fact, we believe in the last five years, only four ’67 Vettes have crossed the auction block (including this Vette at Indy).
-See our video (below) with Ken Lingenfelter (who is certainly no stranger to high-powered Corvettes) on his impression of this Sunfire Yellow sports car.
+It’s impossible to talk about the great muscle cars of the ‘60s without mentioning the top tier L88 Corvette.
+Between 1967 and 1969, only 216 of these race-ready Vettes were built.
+Instead of rating the L88 at its actual output of 500 HP, for insurance purposes, it was underrated at 430 HP.
+These highly prized L88s, which rarely come up for sale, are often centerpieces of many classic car collections.
+The 1967 model is particularly valuable, since only 20 were built in the first year of production.
+In fact, we believe in the last five years, only four 1967 Corvettes have crossed the auction block (including this one at Indy).
+In the below video, Ken Lingenfelter, who is certainly no stranger to high-powered Corvettes, gives us his impression of this Sunfire Yellow sports car.
 On Friday night, it received a high bid of $1,700,000, but did not reach the reserve price.
 Click here for more on L88 sales in recent years.

 2018 Dodge Demon Cars